jackscanlan/fungal-phylo/notes/dev_notes.md

 ### Current progress

+Subworkflow '
+- `FIND_ASSEMBLIES` finds and downloads genome assembly accessions in NCBI within a specified taxonomic group
+    - Tools used: `datasets` to download assemblies from NCBI and `jq` to parse the JSON output to produce a metadata .tsv

 - `COMBINE_LANES` concatenates input .fastq files that are split across multiple lanes (eg. two pairs of fwd and rev reads due to being sequenced on two lanes)
     - Tools used: none
 - `READ_PREPROCESSING` discovers adapters by pair overlap, trims adapters, removes phiX spike-in contamination, and merges mergable paired-end reads (using `vstrict` option)